kl2karpenko/BA_FE_1/README.md

-## This is the main entry point for homework and labworks in curse of Frontend Brain Academy
+## This is the main entry point for homeworks and labworks for HTML, CSS and JS